DekuLink/reddit-placebot-demo/README.md

 3. In the new folder, rename the "users.example.json" to "users.json".
 (If it doesn't have a ".json" at the end, just change the name from "users.example" to the "users")

-4. Open the "users.json 'with your favorite editor and add all your Reddit accounts like so:
+4. Open the "users.json" with your favorite editor and add all your reddit accounts like so:

-   {"Username: Password", "Username2": "password2"}
+   {"Username1": "password1", "Username2": "password2"}

 5. Download https://raw.githubusercontent.com/DekuLink/reddit-placebot-raocow/master/config.js and replace the config.js file with it.